patrikja/reading/MScExaminer/readme.md

 # MSc theses

 From 2015 I am one examiners of the MSc thesis course at the CSE department at Chalmers and GU.
-I usually add an entry in the final phase of the course.

 * [Some documents related to my role as examiner](https://github.com/patrikja/MScThesisExaminer)